amit-sark/SummarizeAi/README.md

 ---

-## 🚀 Hackathon Relevance

-**Summarize AI** solves a major real-world problem — **time wastage in content consumption**.
-By combining speech recognition and GenAI, it delivers smart summaries and saves hours of effort.
+## 🚀 Replace your api key LIBS/transcrible.py   API_KEY = "YOUR API KEY HERE"

 ---

 ## 📬 Contact / Credits

-Made with ❤️ by [Your Name] – Shivox
+Made with ❤️ by [Amit] – Shivox

 ---